Performance Appraisals and Giving Feedback

 I would like to thank my wonderful coach, Staci Haines, who has been coaching me to be clearer in delivering feedback.
 I also want to acknowledge the great training I’ve received from Rancho Strozzi Institute (http://www.ranchostrozzi.com) where I first learned about delivering powerful feedback that can be a contribution to others.

-Let’s take a Leading by Context™ look at giving and receiving feedback, particularly when it comes to performance appraisals.
+Let’s take a Leading from Context™ look at giving and receiving feedback, particularly when it comes to performance appraisals.

 It’s human to draw conclusions from our experiences, conversations, and what we see in the world around us every day.
 How do the conclusions you hold come into play in your performance appraisals?
 Drawing conclusions is how we make meaning of our world and move through life.
 The conclusions that we draw are shaped by our culture, family background, and the time in which we live.